cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.txt

 data are poorly described and highly variant in most of the literature.
-Therefore, we have included signal processing methods that include state of the art peak detectors, signal quality processing units, and beat/rhythm phenotyping.
-The package can also analyze the interactions between multiple physiological signals.
+Therefore, we have included signal processing methods that include state of the art peak detectors, signal quality processing units, and beat/rhythm phenotyping.Â  The package can also analyze the interactions between multiple physiological signals.

 II.
 Getting Started